hotwired-laravel/turbo-laravel/docs/notes-on-turbo-drive-and-turbo-frames.md

 </turbo-frame>
 ```

-Turbo will automatically dispatch a GET AJAX request as soon as a lazy-loading Turbo Frame enters the DOM and replace its content with a matching Turbo Frame in the response.
+Turbo will automatically dispatch a GET fetch request (AJAX) as soon as a lazy-loading Turbo Frame enters the DOM and replace its content with a matching Turbo Frame in the response.

 You may also trigger a Turbo Frame with forms and links that are _outside_ of such frames by pointing to them with a `data-turbo-frame` attribute: